Menstruation emoji could help stop the stigma of periods

-When talking about menstruation online, most women have to use obscure emojis.
+When mentioning menstruation online, women must resort to ambiguous images if they want to use an emoji.

-The dancer dressed in red or a red rose or even an erupting volcano may do for some, but for others, it doesn't adequately convey "that time of the month."
+For some, a dancer dressed in red, a red rose or even an erupting volcano may do.
+For others, those don't adequately convey "that time of the month."

-My personal favorite to use is the all-red angry face indicating my painful cramps and annoying PMS mood swings.
-But even that fuming emoji isn't enough.
+My personal favorite is the all-red angry face indicating my painful cramps and annoying PMS mood swings.
+But even that fuming emoji isn't spot on.

-That's where the women-focused charity Plan International wants to help.
-The organization has launched a campaign to create an official period emoji in hopes such a symbol would take away the social stigma surrounding menstruation.
+That's where the women-focused nonprofit Plan International wants to help.
+The organization has launched a campaign to create an official period emoji in hopes such a symbol can wash away the social stigma surrounding menstruation.

 Plan International believes an emoji representing periods would help more girls and women feel comfortable bringing up menstrual health issues via social media in a positive way.